A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Introduction

-In this paper, we formulate a passive sensing system based on DOA estimation.
-The RIS is used to realize the multiple measurements, and a sensor with only one full-functional receiving channel estimates the DOA of targets.
-Different from the existing sensing methods, we consider a passive sensing method, where the receiving signals are interfered by unwanted signals.
-Then, a novel atomic norm-based method is proposed for the interference removal, and the DOA is estimated by a novel Hankel-based MUSIC method.
-Moreover, the measurement matrix is also optimized to improve the DOA estimation performance and break the error platform in the DOA estimation method.
-Finally, the theoretical Cram\'{e}r–Rao lower bound (CRLB) for the proposed system model is derived.
-The contributions of this paper are listed as follows: \begin{itemize} \item \textbf{A passive sensing system} is proposed using RIS, where only one full-channel receiving is adopted, and the interference signals in the proposed system are well described. \item \textbf{A novel DOA estimation method} is proposed based on the atomic norm, where the sparse Reconstruction removes the interference signal.
-Then, a Hankel-based MUSIC method is proposed for the spatial spectrum estimation with only less number of the RIS measurements. \item \textbf{A novel optimizing method for measurement matrix} is formulated to control the RIS by removing the interference signal and breaking the error platform of the DOA estimation.
-A random vector is introduced to ensure the randomness of RIS measurement. \item \textbf{The CRLB for the DOA estimation} is obtained for the proposed passive sensing system, which can optimize the system, such as the locations of the wireless access point (AP), the RIS, and the sensor. \end{itemize}
+In this paper, we formulate a passive vehicle sensing system based on the DOA estimation using the RIS, which is controlled by a measurement matrix to realize the multiple measurements.
+A sensor with only one full-functional receiving channel estimates the DOA of targets.
+Unlike the existing sensing methods, we consider a passive sensing method, where the receiving signals are interfered with unwanted signals.
+Then, we proposed a novel atomic norm-based method to remove the interference, and the DOA is estimated by a novel Hankel-based MUSIC method, where the spatial spectrum is estimated by fewer RIS measurements.
+Moreover, a novel optimizing method for the measurement matrix is formulated to control the RIS by removing the interference signal and breaking the error platform of the DOA estimation.
+A random vector is introduced to ensure the randomness of RIS measurement.
+Finally, a theoretical Cram\'{e}r–Rao lower bound (CRLB) for the proposed passive sensing system is derived, and can be used to optimize the system, such as the locations of the wireless access point (AP), the RIS, and the sensor.

 The remainder of this paper is organized as follows.
-The RIS system model for passive DOA estimation is given in Section~\ref{system}.
+The RIS system model for vehicle DOA estimation is given in Section~\ref{system}.
 The proposed DOA estimation method is proposed in Section~\ref{method}.
 Then, the measurement matrix is optimized by the proposed in Section~\ref{optimize}.
-Simulation results are carried out in Section~\ref{simulation}, and finally, Section~\ref{conclusion} concludes the paper.
+Simulation results are carried out in Section~\ref{simulation}, and Section~\ref{conclusion} concludes the paper.